sarthakvaishnav09/GS21/README.md

 2. Hit "Run the application" button on Android Studio or run the command "Flutter run" on VS Code.
 3. The application will be installed on your Android Device.

-# iOS Devices :
-Haven't tested on iOS devices due to unavailability and our laptop cannot handle emulator (We have medium range laptops).